Ogirimah/Udacity-Trivia-App/backend/README.md

 - [Flask](http://flask.pocoo.org/) is a lightweight backend microservices framework.
 Flask is required to handle requests and responses.

-- [SQLAlchemy](https://www.sqlalchemy.org/) is the Python SQL toolkit and ORM we'll use to handle the lightweight SQL database.
-You'll primarily work in `app.py`and can reference `models.py`.
+- [SQLAlchemy](https://www.sqlalchemy.org/) is the Python SQL toolkit and ORM we used to handle the lightweight SQL database.
+Its configuration was defined in the `/flaskr` directory and also in`test_flaskr.py` file for development setup.

-- [Flask-CORS](https://flask-cors.readthedocs.io/en/latest/#) is the extension we'll use to handle cross-origin requests from our frontend server.
+- [Flask-CORS](https://flask-cors.readthedocs.io/en/latest/#) is the extension we used to handle cross-origin requests from our frontend server.

 ### Set up the Database